-According to the World Health Organization, an estimated 47.5 million people worldwide are living with this dementia and 7.7 million new cases are diagnosed each year.
-Caused by a variety of different mechanisms and illnesses, it is usually chronic and progressive and affects memory, cognitive skills, behavior, and everyday abilities.
-It is overwhelming for the patient, their family and especially those who provide care.
+According to the World Health Organization, an estimated 47.5 million people worldwide are living with dementia and 10 million new cases are diagnosed each year.
+Caused by a variety of different mechanisms and illnesses, dementia is a general term used to describe impairment in memory, thinking and decision making.
+Dementia disorders are usually chronic and progressive and affect reasoning, cognitive skills, behavior, and everyday abilities.
+These changes can become overwhelming for the patient, their family and especially those who provide care.

-Dementing disorders can be classified in many different ways.
-These classifications are used to group disorders that share some common features, such as whether they are progressive or what parts of the brain are affected.
-Although the condition primarily affects individuals over age 65, it is not a normal part of getting older.
+Understanding the different types of dementia and how they affect the elderly is helpful in recognizing symptoms, making treatment decisions and making plans for care.
+Dementia disorders can be classified in many different ways; grouping disorders by common features, such as how they are caused and what parts of the brain are affected.
+It is important to note that mixed forms of dementia are possible, meaning that different forms co-exist.
+And, although the condition primarily affects individuals over age 65, dementia is not a normal part of getting older.

 Some types fit into more than one of these classifications.
 For example, AD is considered both progressive and cortical.